akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 DHSS Hosting and Datacenter Services include the activities we perform to design, implement and operate standard information technology infrastructure and platform offerings.
-We provide virtual infrastructure, including geo-redundant host replication.
+We provide virtual infrastructure, including geo-redundant host replication within our datacenters.
 Within the limits of our physical processor, memory and storage resources, our datacenter staff can rapidly deploy new hosts in a physically and logically secure environment.

 Our standard platform is built on the industry leading Microsoft architecture and includes the full range of platform services needed to